codingMustache/codingMustache/README.md

 ## Joke of the Day

-Some people say that I never got over my obsession with Phil Collins.
-But take a look at me now.
+What do you call a fish wearing a bowtie?
+Sofishticated.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Java
+ 1. Saturn
- 2. C++
+ 2. Pollux
- 3. Solaris OS
+ 3. Neptune
- 4. Python
+ 4. Enceladus

 <details>
   <summary>Answer</summary>
-  Java
+  Neptune
 </details>